-About a year ago I upgraded to this FoodSaver Vacuum Sealer 4800 and all I can say is Wow!
-At under $200, this is one fantastic piece of kitchen equipment—highly improved over my older FoodSaver Pro.
+While I have had Foodsavers for many years, about five years ago I upgraded to this FoodSaver Vacuum Sealer 4840 and all I can say is Wow!
+This is one fantastic, durable, reliable piece of kitchen equipment—highly improved over my older FoodSaver Pro.
 I think it just might have a brain with its liquid detection system.
 It also functions more automatically than the older Pro version.
 And it looks great sitting on the counter.

 A vacuum sealer, when used diligently, will extend the shelf life of every type of food imaginable.
 That means your garbage disposal and trashcan will cease to be the best-fed members of your household!

 I am more convinced than ever that healthy eating is one of the most cost-effective things we can do to reduce healthcare costs.
 That’s why I thought we needed a powerful juicer to make healthy smoothies every morning.
 So I purchased a highly rated juicer.
 And used it exactly two times before it became a dust collector and space-occupier.

 Cleaning the thing was so difficult and time-consuming that it became more of a problem than a solution.
 Whoops.

 Another problem?
 Juicers don’t make smoothies!
 Professional grade powerful blenders, do.